hargurjeet/LLMs/README.md

     - User-Friendly: Designed to be accessible to individuals with varying levels of technical expertise.

 - **Usage**
-the Meta Llama 2 model and generate blog content.
+<br> The Meta Llama 2 model and generate blog content.
 Users can select a profile, such as "Researcher" or "Data Scientist," and specify the desired word limit for the content.
 The model will then generate a blog post based on the selected profile and word limit.

     The application also allows users to create both long-form and short-form content, depending on their needs.
 Users can specify a word limit ranging from 100 to 1000 words, providing flexibility in the length of the generated content.

     Overall, the application provides a simple and efficient way to generate high-quality blog content, even for users without extensive app development knowledge.

 - **Installation**
   <br> To install the chatbot locally, you need to have Python 3.8 or higher and pip installed.
 Then, you can follow these steps: